 Goi Cuon: fresh rice paper summer rolls

-Our friends at Pho have shared the recipe to their delicious Summer rolls and we cannot wait to make them for ourselves.
-Join us for the LIVE cook-a-long at The Big Weekender Saturday 20 June at 3pm and watch as the pros show us how it's done!
+Our friends at Pho have shared the recipe to their delicious Summer rolls and we love to make them for ourselves.

 They are the perfect healthy snack, ideal for starters, lunchboxes or canapes at a party.